Celebrate World Scleroderma Day with us on June 29th

 Why the 29th June?

 The gifted Swiss artist Paul Klee made painting his life's work.
 His paintings were strongly influenced by his condition, systemic scleroderma.
-To celebrate his determination and resilience and that of the scleroderma community's, the 29th June was chosen.
-Paul Klee died June 29, 1940.
+He died on 29th June 1940 and every year on this day we all join together to celebrate his determination and resilience and that of the scleroderma community across the world.